 Chaz Mostert is one of the drivers who is leading the new wave of Australian racing drivers.
-He currently competes with Tickford Racing in the Australian V8 Supercars Championship.
+He currently drives a Holden for Walkinshaw Andretti United in the Supercars Championship, joining the squad at the end of 2019 after spending seven seasons with dfferent Ford teams.

 He made Supercars debut in 2013, winning twelve races since then.
 His greatest success was a victory at Bathurst 1000 in 2014, together with Paul Morris.